-2.4.5.9 Piping in which a mechanical joint is fitted shall be adequately adjusted, aligned and supported.
-Supports or hangers shall not to be used to force alignment of piping at the point of connection.

-2.4.5.10 Slip-on joints shall not to be used in pipelines in cargo holds, tanks, and other spaces which are not easily accessible, unless approved by RS.

-Application of these joints inside tanks may be permitted only for the same media that is in the tanks.

-Usage of slip type slip-on joints as the main means of pipe connection is not permitted except for cases where compensation of axial pipe deformation is necessary.

-2.4.5.11 Application of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.11-1, dependence upon the Class of piping and pipe dimensions is indicated in Table 2.4.5.11-2.

-2.4.5.12 Mechanical joints shall be tested in accordance with a program approved by RS, which shall include at least the following:

-- .1 leakage test;

-- .2 vibration (fatigue) test;

-- .3 fire endurance test (where necessary);

-- .4 pressure pulsation test (where necessary);

-- .5 vacuum test (where necessary);

-- .6 burst pressure test (where necessary);

-- .7 pull out test (where necessary);

-- .8 assembly test (where necessary).

-The scope and nature of tests shall be specified subject to the joint type and pipeline service.

-2.4.5.13 The installation of mechanical joints shall be in accordance with the manufacturer's assembly instructions.
-Where special tools and gauges are required for installation of the joints, these shall be supplied by the manufacturer.
+- 2.4.5.9 Piping in which a mechanical joint is fitted shall be adequately adjusted, aligned and supported.
+Supports or hangers shall not to be used to force alignment of piping at the point of connection. - 2.4.5.10 Slip-on joints shall not be used in pipelines in cargo holds, tanks and other spaces which are not easily accessible, except that these joints may be permitted in tanks that contain the same media.
+Usage of slip type slip-on joints as the main means of pipe connection is not permitted except for cases where compensation of axial pipe deformation is necessary. - 2.4.5.11 Application of different types of mechanical joints and their acceptable use for each service is indicated in Table 2.4.5.11-1, dependence upon the class of piping and pipe dimensions is indicated in Table 2.4.5.11-2.
+However, in all cases, acceptance of the joint type shall be subject to approval for the intended application, and subject to conditions of the approval and applicable Rules.
+Further, relevant statutory and national requirements shall be taken into consideration.
+In cases exposure time t is greater than 30 min, the dry-wet test conditions are 8 min dry and, accordingly, the wet period (t 8) min.